 - Try it on your roast vegetables such as pumpkin, sweet potato, carrots, etc. You can either serve the vegetables as a side or in a salad.

 - Mix with some oil to make into a marinade and marinate meat such as pork, lamb, beef or chicken overnight, then cook on its own or in a tagine with other vegetables.

-- Use in couscous, or rice, sauté diced onions in oil and Ras el Hanout then stir through cooked couscous or rice.
+- Use in couscous, rice, or grain dishes - sauté diced onions in oil and Ras el Hanout then stir through cooked couscous or rice.

 - ½ tablespoon smoked paprika